0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

 > translated, the matching pattern is also translated in the 4-D space by an equal amount.
 This property motivates
 > to use 4-D convolutions.

-By processing 4D convolutional network, we establish a strong locally prior on the relationships between matches.
+By processing 4D convolutional network, we establish a `strong locally prior on the relationships between matches.` The aim is that these layers capture more complex patterns by combining the outputs from the previous layer.